Eleanor Laing has been the MP for Epping Forest since 1997. She was elected Deputy Speaker of the House of Commons in October 2013.

 A graduate of Edinburgh University, where she was the first woman to be elected President of the Union, Eleanor worked as a solicitor in Edinburgh, in the City and in industry.
-She is Chairman of the Society of Conservative Lawyers.
+She was until recently Chairman of the Society of Conservative Lawyers.

 During the Thatcher and Major governments, Eleanor was Special Advisor to John MacGregor when he was in the Cabinet, notably as Leader of the House of Commons.

 Eleanor lives near Epping with her young son - who was born one week after the 2001 General Election!
 She lists her hobbies as theatre, travel and golf - but, combining motherhood and parliament, she has little time for anything else.